MSFaizi/MSFaizi/README.md

 ###

-<p align="left">I'm Shamim from India<br><br>- 🔭 I’m working as DevOps/Cloud Engineer<br>- 📚 I'm currently learning Go Lang<br>- ⚡ In my free time I like to do some DevOps and Cloud projects to get more and more hands on</p>
+<p align="left">I'm Shamim from India<br><br>- 🔭 I’m working as DevOps/Cloud Engineer<br>- 📚 I'm currently learning Go Lang<br>- ⚡ In my free time I like to do some DevOps and Cloud projects to get more and more hands on<br>- 📝 I regularly write articles on Hashnode</p>

 ###